Data-driven deaths: How Israel's AI war machine pinpoints Palestinian victims

 Lavender tweets

-Despite the AI programme’s secrecy, analysis by The National showed that dating back to July last year, there had been more than 50 strikes published on the Israeli military's X account which it claimed were “intelligence based” and had used “additional intelligence”.
+Despite the AI programme’s secrecy, analysis by The National showed that dating back to July last year, there had been more than 50 strikes published on the Israeli military's X account that it claimed were “intelligence based” and had used “additional intelligence”.

 Many of the posts featured pictures or videos of strikes accompanied by the statement: “Following intelligence-based information indicating the presence of Hamas terrorists, the Israeli military conducted precise strikes on armed Hamas terrorists gathered at two different meeting points in southern Gaza.”